Sharp Eigenfunction Bounds on the Torus for large $p$: Introduction

 We use $|\cdot|$ to denote both the magnitude of a vector and the Lebesgue measure of a set; which interpretation is being used is always clear from context.
 We use $\#A$ to denote the cardinality of a set $A$ and to emphasize that the set is finite.

 We denote $\mathbf{k}$ a vector in $\Z{d}$ with components $(k_1,...,k_d)$.
 The variable $x$ will denote a point in $\T{d}$.
-We often abuse notation to identify this with a point in the fundamental domain $[0,1]^d$ with opposite sides identified.
+We often abuse notation to identify this with a point in the fundamental domain $[0,1]^d$.
 This is most commonly done in the $d=1$ case to identify $[0,1]$ and $S^1$.

 We write $A\lesssim B$ to mean that $A\leq C B$ for some implicit constant $C$.
 If we wish to emphasize that $C = C(P)$ for some parameter list $P$, we write $A\lesssim_P B$.
 We use similar notation for $A\gtrsim B$.
 We write $A\sim B$ to mean $A\lesssim B$ and $B\lesssim A$ (with the same parameter list).
 We will always allow the implicit constant to depend on the dimension and the value $p$, but never on the spectral parameter $N$.